 "That first day I met those grannies I got a shock.
 I heard them talking about their stories – no one was hiding anything.
 There was even a woman there who was living with the disease that killed my son….
 And suddenly it is my turn and I start telling them about what has happened to me.
 That I have lost my child through this thing, this HIV.
 You notice that this word, “HIV,” doesn’t come out of my mouth easily.
 For so many years, no one dared to say this word.
 But at GAPA I suddenly found myself saying that word out loud.
 And then I cried, I cried, and I cried.
 Afterwards I felt very light, and when I came home, I was happy because I felt that I had taken this heavy thing that was in me and given it to those grandmothers.
 The clot that was blocking my heart was gone."

 Tyophol is now travelling across Canada to share her story, which is included in the new book: Powered by Love: A Grandmothers’ Movement to End AIDS in Africa.
 The book shares the stories of many other African grandmothers whose lives have been affected by HIV/AIDS.
 The disease is a global scourge and is particularly bad in Africa.
-According to the World Health Organization (WHO), in 2016 there were 25.6 million people in Africa living with HIV.
-The United Nations reports that as of 2015, over 10 million children in sub-Saharan Africa had lost one or both parents to AIDS.
+According to the World Health Organization - will open in a new tab (WHO), in 2016 there were 25.6 million people in Africa living with HIV.
+The United Nations - will open in a new tabreports that as of 2015, over 10 million children in sub-Saharan Africa had lost one or both parents to AIDS.
 In South Africa, where Tyophol lives, more than 2.3 million children have been orphaned by HIV/AIDS.

 Many of these orphans live in households led by a grandmother like Tyophol, who are now raising Africa’s next generation.
 Many of them, like the women at GAPA, are also working together to support each other and raise awareness of HIV/AIDS.
-African grandmothers are powerful advocates, fighting for the right to health that is enshrined in Article 25 of the Universal Declaration of Human Rights.
+African grandmothers are powerful advocates, fighting for the right to health that is enshrined in Article 25 of the Universal Declaration of Human Rights - will open in a new tab.
 Tyophol explains the importance of the work she does with other grandmothers by noting: "You cannot stay a victim when you realize you are just one of many.
 Instead you think, we can do something together to make change.
 Together we are powerful, not just one old granny."

 African grandmothers are at the frontlines of the struggle against HIV/AIDS, and Powered by Love celebrates their contributions to ending the pandemic.
 Author Joanna Henry and photographer Alexis MacDonald visited eight African countries, where they interviewed and photographed hundreds of grandmothers.
 Their amazing stories of courage and resourcefulness are meant to inspire, but also to allow readers to understand what it means to combat the HIV/AIDS epidemic at the ground level.